vaadin/platform/README.md

 We would absolutely love to get the community involved, and we welcome any form of contributions – comments and questions on different communication channels, issues and pull request in the repositories, and anything that you build and share using our platform.
 If unsure, feel free to post an issue in this repository and we'll help you.

-For running the project, read the [BUID.md](Building Vaadin Platform) article.
+For running the project, read the [Building Vaadin Platform](BUILD.md) article.

 ## License